 Here’s a climate snapshot of the month of July and the year to date:

 Climate by the numbers

-The average temperature for August across the contiguous U.S. was 74.7 degrees F (2.6 degrees above the 20th-century average) and ranked third-hottest August on record.
+The average temperature last month across the contiguous U.S. was 75.7 degrees F (2.1 degrees above average), making July the 11th-warmest in the 126-year record.

-The average U.S. temperature for the year to date (YTD, January through August) was 56.3 degrees F, 2.4 degrees above the 20th-century average.
-It ended as the 7th-warmest in the YTD record.
+The year-to-date (YTD) average temperature for the contiguous U.S. was 53.6 degrees F, which is 2.4 degrees above the 20th-century average and the seventh warmest YTD on record.

 In keeping with the warm trend noted in June’s report, Florida saw its hottest YTD on record by July’s end.